cengelhard/GalvCapstoneOne/README.md

 # Background

-League of Legends (LoL) is a popular computer game in which two teams of five players compete to destroy one another's base.
+League of Legends (LoL) is a popular computer game by Riot Games in which two teams of five players compete to destroy one another's base.
 Each player picks a "champion" from a pool of about 150 in-game characters, each with unique abilities and powers.
 LoL has around 100 million active players, and the most recent world championship tournament had a prize of $1 million for the winning team.

 As a competitive game, LoL players are greatly concerned with their in-game rank, and how they can increase it.
 Rank for a particular player goes up when that player is on a team that wins and down when that player is on a team that loses.